johnedisc/mr-robogers-neighborhood/README.md

 describe: createArr(usrNumbr)

-Test: "It should return an array with the numbers from 0 to ${number}."
+test: "It should return an array with the numbers from 0 to ${number}."
-Code:
+code:
 const num = 3;
 createArr(num);
-Expected Output: [0,1,2,3]
+expected Output: [0,1,2,3]

-Test: "It should return null if ${usrNumbr} < 0"
+test: "It should return null if ${usrNumbr} < 0"
-Code:
+code:
 const num = -1;
 createArr(num);
-Expected Output: null
+expected Output: null

 describe: numToKeyword(indexNumbr)

-Test: "Should take a number and return Beep! if number = 1"
+test: "Should take a number and return Beep! if number = 1"
-Code:
+code:
 const num = 1;
 numToKeyword(num);
-Expected Output: Beep!
+expected Output: Beep!

 forgot to convert indexNumbr to a string!!

-Test: "Should return Boop! if indexNumbr is 2"
+test: "Should return Boop! if indexNumbr is 2"
-Code:
+code:
 const num = 2;
 numToKeyword(num);
-Expected Output: Boop!
+expected Output: Boop!

-Test: "Should return "Won't you be my neighbor?" if indexNumbr is 3"
+test: "Should return "Won't you be my neighbor?" if indexNumbr is 3"
-Code:
+code:
 const num = 3;
 numToKeyword(num);
-Expected Output: "Won't you be my neighbor?"
+expected Output: "Won't you be my neighbor?"

 describe: negativeCheck() ==> createArr() ==> numToKeyword()

-Test: "giving positive number to negativeCheck() should return an array from createArr()"
+test: "giving positive number to negativeCheck() should return an array from createArr()"
-Code:
+code:
 const num = 1;
 negativeCheck(num);
-Expected Output: [0,1]
+expected Output: [0,1]

-Test: "giving positive number to negativeCheck() should return array with keywords inserted from numToKeyword()"
+test: "giving positive number to negativeCheck() should return array with keywords inserted from numToKeyword()"
-Code:
+code:
 const num = 3;
 negativeCheck(num);
-Expected Output: [0,'beep!','boop!','won\'t you be my neighbor']
+expected Output: [0,'beep!','boop!','won\'t you be my neighbor']

+describe: checkName(name)

+test: "should return 'hello' if user doesn't provide name"
+code:
+const name = '';
+negativeCheck(name);
+expected Output: hello

 ## license